 What are specifically these competencies?

 To be successful globally, businesses have to apply five key competencies.
 The first is cultural self-awareness, which is being aware of your cultural biases and understanding how your culture is viewed by others.
 The second is cultural sensory perception, which is understanding that what happens may be due to cultural factors.
 The third is open-mindedness, not judging or jumping to conclusions before examining the matter from different cultural perspectives.
-The fourth is global perspective, which means for a business not thinking British first then the rest of the world, but seeing the place of the organisation in the world and utilizing people form other cultures in strategic ways.
+The fourth is global perspective, which means for a business not thinking British first then the rest of the world, but seeing the place of the organisation in the world and utilizing people from other cultures in strategic ways.
 The final one is adaptability, which is self-explanatory.

 So much of what we see in the government now is just demanding what the UK wants, indicating a lack of these skills, and this will have enormous implications for businesses too.